jimmy-zhening-luo/gitignore-boilerplate/README.md

 ## What am I?

-My personal git repository template containing my preferred:
+My personal git repository template with my preferred:

+- gitignore patterns (generic & per-stack)
 - license
-- gitignore boilerplate
-- branches

 ## How am I used?